MysteriousJ/Joystick-Input-Examples/README.md

 The first problem with this kind of button config is that axes are not always centered at rest.
 Shoulder triggers on XBox controllers are 0 at rest, 255 when fully pressed.
 If these were mapped to HID just like any other axis, it would appear to a game that those axes are always being pushed in the negative direction.
 This is [Microsoft's rationale](https://docs.microsoft.com/en-us/windows/win32/xinput/xinput-and-directinput) for mapping both triggers to the same axis for HID.
 The correct implementation would have been to map them to separate axes that are 0 at rest, and forget about the negative range, but we're stuck with this decision.
 If you want to support as many controllers as possible, you have to deal with this anyway: PS4 and Gamecube controllers, for example, report the shoulder triggers as negative at rest.

 PS4 controllers have another problem: R2 and L2 report both a button and an axis.
-This could lead to the being mistakenly mapped to two actions, or the button being mapped where an analog value is wanted.
+This could lead to being mistakenly mapped to two actions, or the button being mapped where an analog value is wanted.
 The `Combined` example throws out the button to avoid this problem, as well as mapping PS4 and XBox shoulder triggers to a `[0,1]` range.

 So what of generic HID devices?
 How do we correctly map inputs when they could be anything?

 ### Controller Database
 SDL's Game Controller interface brings the idea of expressing every controller one could possibly plug into a PC in terms of an XBox controller.
 They crowd-sourced a database that maps hardware IDs to button configurations, eliminating the headaches of generic input.
 You can then apply your game's own mapping, and effectively only worry about xbox controllers while supporting many more than that.
-Another advantage is more accurate names to display to users; the Playstation 4 controller calls itself "Wireless Controller", but a database can call it "PS4 Controller" or "Dualshock 4."
+Another advantage is more accurate device names to display to users; the Playstation 4 controller calls itself "Wireless Controller", but a database can call it "PS4 Controller" or "Dualshock 4."

 SDL includes the database in its source code and is ready to go if you use the Game Controller interface.
-You can also download the database and parse it yourself if you're not using SDL: https://github.com/gabomdq/SDL_GameControllerDB
+You can also [download the database](https://github.com/gabomdq/SDL_GameControllerDB) and parse it yourself if you're not using SDL.

 The one problem with the database approach is that it doesn't work with USB converters that support multiple types of controllers, as they all share one hardware ID.
-For example, I have a converter which supports PS2, Gamecube, and original XBox controllers: https://www.mayflash.com/Products/UNIVERSAL/PC035.html
-Somebody at some point made an entry in the SDL database for this device, and mapped it for gamecube controllers.
+For example, I have a [converter which supports PS2, Gamecube, and original XBox controllers](https://www.mayflash.com/Products/UNIVERSAL/PC035.html).
+Somebody at some point made an entry in the SDL database for this device and mapped it for gamecube controllers.
 I use it for a PS2 controller, so the mapping is totally wrong and renders some buttons unusable.
 Still, the database approach will work fantastically well for nearly all of your players.

 ### Calibration
 I remember many times hastily plugging a controller into a Gamecube, bumping an analog stick while doing so, causing it to drift.
 Pushing it to the left made the cursor on character select drift to the right; pushing it up caused drifting downward.
 This is because the gamecube calibrates the controller when it's plugged in.
 Whatever the analog stick's current axis values were are now considered the rest position, and all inputs are relative to that.
 If an axis is calibrated for a negative value being the rest position, the axis' physical neutral will appear to be a positive input.
 Unplugging and reconnecting the controller—or holding down X, Y, and start—recalibrates it.